TheodoreChu/append-editor/README.txt

 Custom styles from third parties can potentially betray your privacy.
 Only use styles from trusted sources.
 :::

-The custom fonts settings take precedence over Custom Styles because they are in-line.
 For example, you can add custom fonts (e.g., from [Google Fonts](https://fonts.google.com/)) like this:

 ```css
 @import url('https://fonts.googleapis.com/css2?family=Open+Sans&display=swap');